bcgov/maltd/maltd-frontend/README.md

 Runs the linter on the entire frontend codebase and reports any errors or warnings that may be present.

+### `prettier [opts] [filename ...]`

+Runs prettier and formats your file.
+This has been setup by Husky to run on every commit, so prettier will check all the files within the directory and format them on every commit.

 ## Storybook

 This project uses component-driven development and storybook in order to create stories for frontend components.
 In order to run the storybook locally, you can run: